Steam engine: Turbine engines

 A steam turbine consists of one or more rotors (rotating discs) mounted on a drive shaft, alternating with a series of stators (static discs) fixed to the turbine casing.
 The rotors have a propeller-like arrangement of blades at the outer edge.
 Steam acts upon these blades, producing rotary motion.
 The stator consists of a similar, but fixed, series of blades that serve to redirect the steam flow onto the next rotor stage.
 A steam turbine often exhausts into a surface condenser that provides a vacuum.
 The stages of a steam turbine are typically arranged to extract the maximum potential work from a specific velocity and pressure of steam, giving rise to a series of variably sized high- and low-pressure stages.
 Turbines are only efficient if they rotate at relatively high speed, therefore they are usually connected to reduction gearing to drive lower speed applications, such as a ship's propeller.
 In the vast majority of large electric generating stations, turbines are directly connected to generators with no reduction gearing.
 Typical speeds are 3600 revolutions per minute (RPM) in the United States with 60 Hertz power, and 3000 RPM in Europe and other countries with 50 Hertz electric power systems.
-In nuclear power applications, the turbines typically run at half these speeds, 1800 RPM and 1500 RPM.
+In nuclear power applications, due to enormous size, the turbines typically run at half these speeds, 1800 RPM and 1500 RPM.
 A turbine rotor is also only capable of providing power when rotating in one direction.
 Therefore, a reversing stage or gearbox is usually required where power is required in the opposite direction.

 Steam turbines provide direct rotational force and therefore do not require a linkage mechanism to convert reciprocating to rotary motion.
 Thus, they produce smoother rotational forces on the output shaft.
 This contributes to a lower maintenance requirement and less wear on the machinery they power than a comparable reciprocating engine.